 § 10 UCI-Points (only in the finals)

-The functionaries are responsible for submit the results for the points of UCI.
+The functionaries are responsible for submitting the results for the UCI points.

 § 11 Protest

 According to the national sports regulations, any objections raised against results or disqualifications, as well as reporting any contravention of the rules, should be addressed to the race commission.

 Riders attend the race on their own account and at their own risk.
 The rider is responsible for the safety of his bike and clothes.
 The organization is not and cannot be held liable for any injuries or damages sustained as a result of any action taken during the racing weekend.

 All riders are responsible for insurance coverage concerning damages based on their participation in the race.

 The German law applies to all legal technicalities.